 These exchanges of contracts are generally reportable on Form 1099-R. However, reporting on Form 1099-R is not required if (a) the exchange occurs within the same company, (b) the exchange is solely a contract for contract exchange, as defined above, that does not result in a designated distribution, and (c) the company maintains adequate records of the policyholder's basis in the contracts.
 For example, a life insurance contract issued by Company X received in exchange solely for another life insurance contract previously issued by Company X does not have to be reported on Form 1099-R as long as the company maintains the required records.
 See Rev. Proc.
 92-26, 1992-1 C.B.
-744, and Rev. Rul.
-2007-24 available in Internal Revenue Bulletin 2007-21 at www.irs.gov/pub/ irs-irbs/irb07-21.pdf
+744, for certain exchanges for which reporting is not required under section 6047(d).
+Also see Rev. Rul.
+2007-24 in Internal Revenue Bulletin 2007-21 at www.irs. gov/pub/irs-irbs/irb07-21.pdf for certain transactions that do not qualify as tax-free exchanges.

-For more information on reporting taxable exchanges, see box 1 on page R-6.
+For more information on reporting taxable exchanges, see box 1 on page 7.